-- 10. In making my decision, I have had regard to: - a. the terms of the request; - b. the content of the identified documents in issue; - c. relevant provisions of the FOI Act; - d. the Guidelines published by the Office of the Australian Information Commissioner under section 93A of the FOI Act (the Guidelines); and - e. consultation with the Western Australia Police Force in accordance with section 26A [Consultation documents affecting Commonwealth-State relations etc.] of the FOI Act.
+- 6. In making my decision, I have had regard to: - a. the terms of the request; - b. the content of the identified documents in issue; - c. relevant provisions of the FOI Act;

+- d. the Guidelines published by the Office of the Australian Information Commissioner under section 93A of the FOI Act (the Guidelines); and - e. responses received as part of the third-party consultation.